frangucc/thenodechronbook/connections.md

 Origins of TCP/IP - It is the set of communications protocols used for the Internet and other similar networks.
 It is named from two of the most important protocols in it: the Transmission Control Protocol (TCP) and the Internet Protocol (IP), which were the first two networking protocols defined in this standard.

+History of HTTP - The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web.
+Hypertext is structured text that uses logical links (hyperlinks) between nodes containing text.

 Invention of the IP Address, the internet, TCP/IP/ Protocols, SSH, etc. Only the need to knows that stood up.
 Intro to UNIX and the first OS systems.